skrub-data/skrub/skrub/_docs/guides/column_operations/advanced_columnwise_operations.rst

 The single column transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In cases where we want to apply a custom transformation to a series we need the |ApplyToCols|
-structure to handle multiple columns, and if this transformation needs to be able to reject certain
-columns and communicate this to |ApplyToCols|, we must to create a transformer from scratch
-that raises this exception when appropriate: this can be done with the |SingleColumnTranformer| class.

-For instance, we might want to create a custom transformer specialized in parsing zip codes:
-in this example, the zip codes need to have the format ``AB123``, that is two letters
-followed by three digits.
+There are situations in which information in a column may be encoded according
+to a specific system, and it may be beneficial to write a transformer that automatically
+converts columns that satisfy the format into separate columns for further processing.

+The |SingleColumnTranformer| can be used to define such a transformer, providing
+additional features to simplify its inclusion in a pipeline and the rejection of
+columns that cannot be handled by the transformer.

+We can use the code used to identify municipalities in France
+(`COG, Code officiel géographique <https://en.wikipedia.org/wiki/INSEE_code#Geographical_codes>`_)
+as an example of this problem.
+The COG is a 5-digit number with the format XXYYY,
+where the XX digits report the number of the department, and the YYY contain the
+code of the municipality.

 >>> import pandas as pd
->>> df = pd.DataFrame({'sent': ["AB123", "BD601", "HS014"], 'received': ["AB1C45", "DU3K93", "WB9M88"]})
+>>> df = pd.DataFrame({'sent': ["75001", "13001", "69002"], 'received': ["ABCDE", "DU3K93", "WB9M88"]})
 >>> df
     sent received
-0  AB123   AB1C45
+0  75001    ABCDE
-1  BD601   DU3K93
+1  13001   DU3K93
-2  HS014   WB9M88
+2  69002   WB9M88

-We would like to be able to "unpack" the zip code so that we have a column for the
+We would like to be able to "unpack" the code so that we have a column for the
-letters and one for the digits; the transformer should also be able to handle columns
+department code and one for the commune code; the transformer should also be able to handle columns
 that do not satisfy the format we specify by "rejecting" them.
 A "rejected" column should be passed through unchanged, as it cannot be handled
 by this particular transformer.